razonyang/hugo-theme-bootstrap/exampleSite/content/docs/deployment/docker/index.md

 - `mysite`: the image name.
 - `HUGO_BASEURL`：the `baseURL`.

-For users located in China mainland, you need to specify `HUGO_MODULE_PROXY` and `NPM_CONFIG_REGISTRY` to build the mirror successfully and quickly:
+For users located in China mainland, you need to specify `HUGO_MODULE_PROXY` and `NPM_CONFIG_REGISTRY` to build the image successfully and quickly:

 ```bash
 {{% code/deployment-docker-build-china %}}